Pelamis Wave Power

 In 2004, Pelamis Wave Power demonstrated their first full-scale prototype, the P1, at EMEC’s wave test site at Billia Croo.
 Here, the P1 became the world’s first offshore wave power converter to successfully generate electricity into a national grid.
 The device was 120m long, 3.5m in diameter and comprised four tube sections.

 The first P2 machine, P2-001, was ordered by E.ON UK in 2009: the world’s first wave power machine to be purchased by a utility company.
-Arriving in Orkney in July 2010, the 750kW P2 Machine was successfully installed at the Billia Croo wave test site for the first time in October 2010.
-Following a three-year testing programme, the P2-001 has now returned to the ownership of Pelamis Wave Power, for continued demonstration alongside the ScottishPower Renewables owned P2-002.
+Arriving in Orkney in July 2010, the 750kW P2 machine was successfully installed at the Billia Croo wave test site for the first time in October 2010.
+Following a three-year testing programme, the P2-001 returned to the ownership of Pelamis Wave Power, for continued demonstration alongside the ScottishPower Renewables owned P2-002.

 Unfortunately, Pelamis went into administration in November 2014, and Wave Energy Scotland now owns their assets and IP.
 The P2-001 has been dismantled.

 The P2-002 machine remains in Orkney and is now owned by Orkney Islands Council: http://www.emec.org.uk/press-release-council-takes-ownership-of-pelamis-device/